koor-tech/kbase/docs/knowledge/koor/osd-scrubbing-schedule.md

 ---

 !!! hint
-    This is a paid Koor Storage Distribution feature.
+This feature is being built into the Koor Data Control Center

-The Koor Storage Distribution has added a feature to it's customized Rook version that allows for simple configuration of the Ceph OSD Scrubbing schedule.
+The Koor Data Control Center give you a way to configure the Ceph OSD Scrubbing schedule.
+It's going to be awesome.

 This is an example of the OSD scrubbing config in your CephCluster object: